redox-os/book/src/developer-faq.md

 When a regular program calls `open`, `read`, `write`, etc. on a file-like resource, the kernel translates that to a message of type `syscall::data::Packet`, describing the file operation, and makes it available for reading on the appropriate daemon's scheme file descriptor.
 See the [Providing A Scheme](./scheme-operation.md#providing-a-scheme) section for more information.

-### How the system calls are used by userspace daemons?
+### How are the system calls used by userspace daemons?

 All userspace daemons use the system calls through [relibc](https://gitlab.redox-os.org/redox-os/relibc) like any normal program.

 ## GitLab Questions

-### How to properly request a review or review MRs?
+### How do I request a review or review MRs properly?

 These rules prevent you from wasting time and stress.

 - **Don't edit your code suggestions without a warning before to prevent merge errors and review disorganization**
-- If you are requesting a review it's recommended that it's done by one reviewer per time to avoid extra coordination effort with multiple reviewers to confirm when each reviewer finished their review, but if you accept multiple reviewers at once **each reviewer should warn when started and finished its review to prevent code suggestion conflicts between reviewers due to possible different file states while you apply the code suggestions**
+- If you are requesting a review it's recommended that it's done by one reviewer per time to avoid extra coordination effort with multiple reviewers to confirm when each reviewer finished their review, but if you accept multiple reviewers at once **each reviewer should warn when they've started and finished their review to prevent code suggestion conflicts between reviewers due to possible different file states while you apply the code suggestions**
 - If you are requesting a review where code suggestions will not be used, you can accept multiple reviewers without coordination of when they started and finished their reviews
 - Once you finish your review warn to avoid conflicts with other reviewers
 - It's recommended to use code suggestions for normal text and code to help and save time for developers, that way they can quickly improve or apply the text or code.